Global Investment-Grade Sovereign Fixed Income

 - Investments are typically concentrated in 10-20 countries deemed to have the best total return potential

 We strive to capture interest income and additionally generate principal growth through capital appreciation when market conditions permit.
-Our goal is to outperform the investment benchmark by at least 2%, on an average annual basis, over rolling five-year periods.
+Our goal is to outperform the investment benchmark by 1% (net of fees), on an average annual basis, over rolling five-year periods.

 The investible universe focuses exclusively on sovereign debt and currencies of countries in the FTSE World Government Bond Index (WGBI), non-WGBI markets rated A- or better by a nationally recognized statistical rating organization, and select emerging market debt and currencies that adhere to these quality guidelines.